-I have worked as an MTV intern in New York City, a Hollywood production assistant, a first, second, and third-grade teacher in Houston, and as a children’s librarian for The New York Public Library at the historic Countee Cullen Library in Harlem.
-I have always had a passion for writing and making up stories, and I am working toward achieving my goal of writing a novel.
+I have worked as an MTV intern in New York City, a Hollywood production assistant, a first, second, and third-grade teacher in Houston, a children’s librarian in both Houston and New York City, and now as an adult services librarian.

 Here on my site, I share my adventures in reading, writing, movie-watching, sewing, and learning how to play the viola again.
 I enjoy things that are entertaining and inspiring.
 Hopefully, my site will offer some of those things to you.
 If you have similar tastes, stay tuned…

 I was born in Houston, Texas, and I grew up in the suburbs of Missouri City, TX, in the Greater Houston area.
 After graduating with a degree in history from the University of Texas at Austin, I headed to New York City where I worked as an MTV intern, going to “work” at the Viacom building in Times Square everyday to write episode summaries and promotional copy for MTV shows such as “Laguna Beach,” “Newlyweds: Nick and Jessica,” “MTV Cribs,” “Pimp My Ride,” and “TRL” for MTV.com.
 After that experience, I moved back to Texas, got a teaching certificate, and worked as a second-grade teacher for Pearland Independent School District in the Houston area.
 After that school year, I ventured to Los Angeles, where I worked a brief stint as a production assistant at Don Mischer Productions—a fun job that had me cruising the streets of Hollywood and Beverly Hills, running errands and delivering packages.
 My biggest claim to fame during my time at Don Mischer Productions was organizing the supply closet.